Specializing in beachside condominiums!

-For dog-lovers, the one big downside to living in a condo is that the vast majority of them only allow small dogs.
+For dog lovers, the one big downside to living in a condo is that the vast majority of them allow only small dogs.
 We at Florida Coast Realty Partners heard your frustration and after doing extensive research we came up with a list of condominium associations that allow any size dog!
 Click here to view a list of all Brevard County condos that allow any size dog.
 Click the buttons below for more specific locations

 Is Condo Life Right For You?

 Not all condominium complexes are created equal, but there are some considerations common to most.
 Do you want to live waterfront but don't have the funds to buy a house on the water?
-Do you prefer a maintenance free home so that you can spend time pursuing your favorite hobbies?
+Do you prefer a maintenance-free home so that you can spend time pursuing your favorite hobbies?
 Do you want to enjoy a swimming pool without the hassle of maintaining it?
 Does the idea of walking to shops and restaurants appeal to you?
 Do you want the feeling of security that comes with knowing there are people nearby if you need help?
 If you answered "yes" to these questions, you may want to consider condo life as an option.
 OR...
 How do you want to spend your time?
 Is your favorite hobby gardening or creating a unique outdoor living space?
-(While some single story condos have small enclosed backyards, most do not.)
+(Although some single story condos may have small enclosed backyards, most do not.)
 Do you love pets and can't bear the thought of having a limit on the number or size of the pets you can keep?
 Do you love to play music REALLY loud?
 Do you want complete solitude while enjoying your swimming pool?
 Answering yes to these questions suggests a condo might not be right for you.